Short Biography

 Other notable commissions include Solo for Computer and Tape, a filmed sound-installation commissioned by The National Gallery in London in 2020, British Baroque: Power and Illusion, a new concert performance for historical instruments and electronics commissioned, in 2020, by Tate Britain, and Victoria: Woman and Crown, a multi-channel soundtrack-installation created for Kensington Palace’s 2019 exhibition of the same name.
 Elsewhere, Benjamin composed music for viola da gamba player Liam Byrne and dance company Rambert (Body, 2018), arranged songs by Björk, Radiohead, and others for period orchestra The Orchestra of the Age of Enlightenment, and composed a new choir work with Musarc and poet Annie Freud for performance in a disused factory in East London (Silvertown, 2017).

-Outside his work as a composer, Benjamin is host of the weekly radio show Future Classical on Resonance FM in which he interviews composers about their work.
+Outside his work as a composer, Benjamin is Programme Manager at the Sheffield-based chamber music series Music in the Round.
+He is also host of the weekly radio show Future Classical on Resonance FM in which he interviews composers about their work.
 Guests have included John Luther Adams, Anna Thorvaldsdottir, Cassandra Miller, Andrew Hamilton, Sarah Davachi, Jürg Frey, and Rebecca Saunders.
 He is also Visiting Lecturer at the Royal Birmingham Conservatoire where he leads the Masters module ‘Contemporary Music Concepts and Practices’, the second year undergraduate ‘Composition Studies’ course, and teaches composition.

 Awards include the PRS Foundation and Jerwood Arts Composers’ Fund award, an Arts Council England ‘Developing Your Creative Practice’ grant, a Help Musicians UK Bursary, the British Music Collection New Voices Composer Award, an Arts Foundation Fellowship nomination, and the Sound and Music Composer-Curator award.